Edit

 Understanding the influenza virus

-Science The infectious disease commonly known as flu is caused by the influenza virus.
+Science & Technology The infectious disease commonly known as flu is caused by the influenza virus.
 It spreads around the world in seasonal outbreaks, causing millions of infections and hundreds of thousands of deaths each year.
 Stephen Cusack, Head of EMBL Grenoble, has been studying different aspects of the influenza…

 2020